francesdaros/thesis-guide/README.md

 A folder containing the LaTeX thesis template I have used for my own Ph.D.
 Tehsis.
 This can be used as a starting point for structuring your own thesis (LaTeX, depending on what you include).

-## How to Use This Guide
+## 🧭 How to Use This Repository

-- Read `guide.html` for practical advice on writing each chapter of a thesis, managing bibliography, designing figures and tables, and maintaining good academic writing standards.
+- Read [👉 Guide](https://francesdaros.github.io/thesis-guide/guide.html) for practical advice on writing each chapter of a thesis, managing bibliography, designing figures and tables, and maintaining good academic writing standards.

 - Use the template in `template/` as a reference structure for your thesis.

 Feel free to adapt the material to fit the requirements of your supervisor, program, or institution.

-## Contributions
+## 🤝 Contributions and Feedback

+Contributions are welcome!
-If you spot something that could be clarified or extended, feel free to open an issue or submit a pull request.
+If you find something unclear or wish to suggest improvements:

-If you prefer, you can also send me an e-mail at:

-`francesca[dot]daros[at]uniud[dot]it`
+- open an issue, or
+- submit a pull request, or
+- contact me by email:

+francesca[dot]daros[at]uniud[dot]it

-I’m always happy to discuss the guide further and to hear whether you found it useful.
+I’m always happy to discuss the guide and hear whether you found it useful.